-The New NIH Data Sharing Policy 2023 – Why Sharing is Caring
+The New NIH Data Management and Sharing Policy 2023 – Why Sharing is Caring

 “The extraordinary effort to speed the development of treatments and vaccines in response to the COVID-19 pandemic has put into sharp relief the need for the global science community to share scientific data openly.”